 I’ve given my thoughts on this game in my Red Dead Redemption 2 First Impression: A Great Game With Some Horrible Controls!, so I don’t want to repeat myself with what I’ve already said since nothing has changed after finishing the main story and the epilogue.

-Right off the bat I have to give props to the graphics of this game.
+Right off the bat, I have to give props to the graphics of this game.
 I’m a PC user but even I can admit that this game looks phenomenal on the PS4.
 The use of lighting in this game really brought the world of old west America really to life.
 Aside from that, the world is alive and breathing.
 Everything from the NPC doing their daily routine, to the wildlife felt authentic and immersive.
 I lost hours just wandering the landscape and discovering what this game had to offer.
-There was so many things to do, from hijacking a train to simply playing Poker in your down time.
+There were so many things to do, from hijacking a train to simply playing Poker in your downtime.

 Everything was fun.
 Of course, the story is where things really shined.
 Arthur, after a couple of chapters, became likable and I wanted to see how his journey with the Van der Linde gang would end.
 Seeing him change and develop as a character as the world itself is on the hunt to purge his kind was gratifying.
 And Dutch, let’s not forget the driving force behind this gang of mischiefs.
 Dutch was perhaps one of the most compelling Hero turned Villain that I ever witnessed.
 Seeing him fall from grace was outstanding.
 He really made this journey spectacular.